Why Nothing Works Anymore

-“No… it’s a magic potty,” my daughter used to lament, age three or so, before refusing to use a public restroom stall with an automatic-flush toilet.
+“No… it’s a magic potty,” my daughter used to lament, age 3 or so, before refusing to use a public restroom stall with an automatic-flush toilet.
 As a small person, she was accustomed to the infrared sensor detecting erratic motion at the top of her head and violently flushing beneath her.
 Better, in her mind, just to delay relief than to subject herself to the magic potty’s dark dealings.

 It’s hardly just a problem for small people.
 What adult hasn’t suffered the pneumatic public toilet’s whirlwind underneath them?
 Or again when attempting to exit the stall?
 So many ordinary objects and experiences have become technologized—made dependent on computers, sensors, and other apparatuses meant to improve them—that they have also ceased to work in their usual manner.
 It’s common to think of such defects as matters of bad design.
 That’s true, in part.
 But technology is also more precarious than it once was.
 Unstable, and unpredictable.
 At least from the perspective of human users.
 From the vantage point of technology, if it can be said to have a vantage point, it's evolving separately from human use.